The Bankrate promise

-“For example, if you lose your job, having six months of expenses in your savings account can mean the difference between missing a mortgage or rent payment and living comfortably while you find new employment,” Sturgeon says.
+“For example, if you lose your job, having six months of expenses in your savings account can mean the difference between missing a mortgage or rent payment and living comfortably while you find new employment,” says Sturgeon.

 As you save for a big expense, it can be tricky to stay motivated.
-It’s all too easy to want to spend any ‘left over’ money in your checking account.
+It’s all too easy to want to spend any leftover money that’s in your checking account.
 That’s where a savings account can help.

-“A savings account allows you to save for large things you want to purchase by keeping those funds siloed in a place where it’s harder for you to spend them,” Sturgeon says.
+“A savings account allows you to save for large things you want to purchase by keeping those funds siloed in a place where it’s harder for you to spend them,” says Sturgeon.

-Not only is a savings account a separate spot to store your cash, but it also allows you to automatically add funds.
-With many savings accounts, you can even set up an automatic transfer of a portion of your regular paycheck.
+One offering that can help you add to your savings account regularly is the option to automate your savings.
+With many savings accounts, you can set up an automatic transfer of a portion of your regular paycheck.

-As he sees it, the beauty of this option is that “you won’t miss the money that goes into your savings account, and you’ll have set up an automatic savings system.”
+As The Southern Bank’s Pendergast sees it, the beauty of automated transfers is that “you won’t miss the money that goes into your savings account, and you’ll have set up an automatic savings system.”

 Secure way to store savings